Accounting and Finance - BSc (Hons)

 The range of modules offered on this course allows a varied and interesting mix of methods to be used, to enhance knowledge and understanding as well as allowing you to practice and develop your professional and transferable skills.

 For each module on this course you will have weekly lectures and seminars.
 Lectures are used to explain and develop the skills identified as being important to you in developing your professional and personal development within the subject areas.
 Lectures provide the framework for directing independent student learning activity and skills development.
 Weekly seminars will provide opportunities for you to engage in an in-depth appreciation of theoretical and practical issues related to the subject area.
-A number of modules will utilise the simulation suite available on campus to enhance your learning experience.
-In addition, a number of modules involve small group teaching in a workshop format.
+A number of modules involve practical workshops using modern technologies.

 Assessment